firstdraft/even-more-ruby-practice/README.md

 ---

 Remember that, as developers, we're inventors — exploring the unknown and solving new problems that come our way.
 The aren't formulas to look up and follow for every situation; just tools in our belts.
-One of our most important tools for dealing with the unknown is conditionals.
+One of our most important tools for dealing with the unknown are `if` statements.

 https://chapters.firstdraft.com/chapters/763